 My base rate for editing is currently 65.00 USD or EUR per hour.
 Rush orders can cost more, depending on my availability.

 The time it takes me to edit will depend on how well prepared the text is, how difficult it is, and how much you expect of me in terms of specialized formatting (citations, tables) and the like.

-To obtain an estimate, please send me the text, and tell me about the intended audience or venue, the level of attention you expect the text will require, and by when you would need it.
-If you foresee needing any meetings with me to discuss your project, please let me know that too.
+To obtain an estimate, please email me the text, and tell me about the intended audience or venue, the level of attention you expect the text will require, and by when you need it.

 For translations from German to English, I follow the German practice of charging by the so-called standard line (Normzeile), which is 55 characters long, including spaces, in the German source text.
 This practice is meant to make your costs more predictable than is possible with an hourly rate.

-My rate for a standard line is approximately 2.00 USD or EUR, depending on how challenging the text is and how fast you need it.
+My rate for a standard line is generally between 2.00 and 2.25 USD or EUR, depending on how challenging the text is and how fast you need it.

 - If you plan to hire me using public funds from Germany, my rate for a standard line might put me somewhat at odds with JVEG, which does not necessarily foresee the kind of dual competencies required for difficult historiographical and historical texts.
 In such cases, we might want to talk about an hourly rate, or even a flat fee for a clearly defined project.

 - If you quote (not just cite) scholarship or other material that is already available in English, it might be best to quote that literature.
 In many cases, I will be able to get my hands on such material, but sometimes I will not, even in Washington, DC, because of my independent status and the pandemic of it all.

 Please keep in mind that freelance work includes overhead in terms of time, reference materials, and equipment.
 In particular, about 50 percent of the time I work cannot be billed to a specific client.
 The above rates are meant to reflect this circumstance at least in part.

 Terms of Service